happekt/DOIP-Segments-Specification/README.md

 ## Structure

-Each Subfolder contains the request and answer segments for a specific operations.
+The subfolders contain the request and answer segments for the specific operations.
 Those operations are: hello, create, access, update, delete, search, and listOperations.
-Please add new folders for any Extended Operations such as Op.CreateFDO.
+Extended Operations such as Op.CreateFDO can be added following the naming convention.

 ## Work in Progress